 While Federer sat out Indian Wells 2016, Djokovic moved one title ahead in the race for the most successful man in the tournament's history.
 Can Federer get back on terms in 2017?

 Can Roger Federer return to winning ways at Indian Wells in 2017?
 (Photo by: FREDERIC J. BROWN/AFP/Getty Images)

 Federer won three of his four titles between 2004 and 2006, with the only other one coming in 2012, when he defeated John Isner in the final.
 The Swiss might not have won the title since 2012, but he always puts himself in a position to strike, notably losing to Djokovic in 2014 and 2015, both in three sets.
-After ending his long Grand Slam drought, the great man will attempt to terminate his five-year wait for a fifth Indian Wells title.
+After ending his long Grand Slam drought in Melbourne, the great man will attempt to terminate his five-year wait for a fifth Indian Wells title.

 Can three-time defending champion, Novak Djokovic find some form and fend off the advances of a packed field, or will we have a new champion in 2017?
 These burning questions will be answered when the first Masters 1000 event of 2017 takes place at Indian Wells from 6-19 March.